 Children learn through play – it stimulates creativity and imagination, it encourages them to explore through their senses.
-We are fortunate enough to have an excellent range of toys, games, crafts and books at our disposal, a typical morning’s play will include many of the following activities;
+A typical morning’s play will include many of the following activities.

 All these activities combine to: